 The Dirty Dozen: The 12 Sexiest Movie Cowboys Ever!

-From John Wayne to Yul Brynner, we round up the hottest cowboys to come out of Hollywood.
+From John Wayne to Yul Brynner, we round up the hottest cowboys to ever ride into Hollywood.

-Then, around puberty, something else caught my eye; cowboys.
+Then, around puberty, something else caught my eye: cowboys.
 And there were lots of them.
 The overt masculinity of the loner, the outlaw, the maverick, the gunslinger, is still the stuff of fantasy for millions of men (who want to be one) and women (who want to love one).
-Case in point — all it takes is one glance at Kevin Bacon donning cowboy hat and boots, sitting astride a horse for the protagonist in I Love Dick to leave her husband and pursue Dick as her muse.

-Suffice to say this hero of American mythology never disappoints, from the complex darkness of antihero Ethan Edwards in the best western movie of all time, The Searchers, to the squinting, poncho-wearing gunslinger Blondie in The Good, the Bad and the Ugly to the dying and regretful Lee Hayden in the newly-released The Hero.
+Suffice to say, this hero of American mythology never disappoints, from the complex darkness of antihero Ethan Edwards in The Searchers to the squinting, poncho-wearing gunslinger Blondie in The Good, the Bad and the Ugly, to the dying and regretful Lee Hayden in The Hero.

-Second World War hero Audie Murphy (one of the most decorated American combat soldiers in WWII) was discovered by actor James Cagney.
+One of the most decorated real-life American combat soldiers of the Second World War, Audie Murphy was discovered by actor James Cagney.
 Murphy went on to star in a string of films including the westerns No Name on the Bullet and Cast A Long Shadow.
 A real-life horseman who bred Quarter Horses, Murphy died in a plane crash in 1971 and is buried at Arlington Cemetery.

-Jimmy Stewart may not be your idea of “hot” but, hey, make your own list!
-Judging by how tightly his Destry Rides Again co-star Marlene Dietrich is clinging to him, she thinks he’s a bit alright, too.
+Jimmy Stewart may not be your idea of “hot,” but judging by how tightly his Destry Rides Again co-star Marlene Dietrich is clinging to him, she thinks he’s a bit alright.
+And so do we!

-In El Dorado, screen legend Robert Mitchum plays an alcoholic sheriff unable to cope with a nasty piece of work rancher (played by Ed Asner) who is bullying the town for water rights and other things.
+In El Dorado, screen legend Robert Mitchum plays an alcoholic sheriff unable to cope with a nasty piece of work rancher (played by Ed Asner) who is bullying the town for water rights, among other things.
 Guess which gunfighter rides into town to help him out?
 Yup, John Wayne!

-Here we get a two-for-one sexy cowboy special from the original Magnificent Seven—hard to top Steve McQueen and Yul Brynner.
+Here we get a two-for-one sexy cowboy special from the original Magnificent Seven.
+It’s hard to top Steve McQueen and Yul Brynner.

-Unless you’re Clint Eastwood—look at those eyes!
-The Good, the Bad and the Ugly was the last film in Sergio Leone’s famous spaghetti western trilogy.
-Eastwood went on to appear in numerous westerns, and won an Oscar for Best Director with Unforgiven.
+Look at those eyes!
+The Good, the Bad and the Ugly was the last film in Sergio Leone’s famous spaghetti western trilogy, though Eastwood went on to appear in numerous westerns and won an Oscar for Best Director with Unforgiven.

 Kevin Costner played a cowboy in Silverado, but it was his writing, directing and starring role in Dances With Wolves (a multiple Oscar winner to boot) that put him on the map as a western hero.

 Last, but certainly not least, is character actor Sam Elliott, who appeared in the 2017 indie hit The Hero, about an aging movie star who has spent his life portraying cowboys in westerns and must confront his own mortality.
 Sound familiar?
 The film was written specifically for Elliott, who has made a career out of playing the strong-but-silent type in westerns.
-He’s 74 and, yes, still hot.
+And, yes, still hot.